 The red grape variety originates from Portugal or from France.
-Synonyms are Alfrocheiro Preto, Alfurcheiro, Bastardo, Bastardo Negro, Tinta Bastardinha, Tinta Fina, Tinta Francesa de Viseu (Portugal); Albarín Frances, Albarín Negro, Albarín Tinto, Baboso Negro, Bruñal, Caíño Gordo, Negrona (Spain).
-This is probably a very old variety, although it was first mentioned relatively late, in 1971.
-According to a hypothesis, it was imported from France, which could be indicated by the synonym Tinta Francesa de Viseu.
-The parentage is unknown.
+Synonyms are Alfrocheiro Preto, Alfurcheiro, Bastardo, Bastardo Negro, Budelho, Tinta Bastardinha, Tinta Fina, Tinta Francesa de Viseu (Portugal); Albarín Frances, Albarín Negro, Albarín Tinto, Baboso Negro, Bruñal, Caíño Gordo, Negrona (Spain).
+It is probably a very old variety, although it was first mentioned relatively late in 1971.
+According to one hypothesis, it was imported from France, which could be indicated by the synonym Tinta Francesa de Viseu.
 It is not a colour mutation of the two white varieties Albarín Blanco or Alfrocheiro Branco (Trebbiano Toscano) or vice versa.
-According to DNA analyses carried out in 2018, it comes from a presumably natural cross between Traminer x unknown partner.
+According to DNA analyses carried out in 2018, it comes from a presumably natural cross between Savagnin (Traminer) x unknown partner.